GiftySoftDev/GiftinTech/README.md

 Currently, building **Eduwaka**, a **Full-Stack project**.
 It's an AI Assistant that helps Nigerian students seeking admission into a Nigerian university simplify their admission journey.
 I'm using Python and Django for the backend and React + TypeScript + TailwindCSS for the frontend.

-I also just completed Jonas Schmedtmann's NodeJS bootcamp on Udemy—it was an exciting, knowledge-packed journey and I loved every bit of it!
+I also just completed CS50x, it was an exciting, knowledge-packed journey and I loved every bit of it!

 <p align="center">
   <img src="https://github.com/GiftinTech/images/blob/main/previews/Brand%20image.png?raw=true" alt="Professional Picture of me" width="900" height="400" loading="lazy" />